A-Luc/4448_Zoo/README.md

-# CSCI 4448 Project 1
+# CSCI 4448 Project 2
 Austin Lucas

-All of my development assumptions are clearly commented in my project files.
-This is my first time depolying a project from intelliJ to a github repo so i am not sure if there needs to be any special instructions to run the application.
-Everything works as i want it to on my end.
+This is the updated readme for project two.
+I added 3 additional java classes to the project.
+ZooAnnouncer, ZooFoodServer, and ZooClock.
+The day to day for the zoo now runs mainly on a observer pattern.
+ZooEmployee objects observe the zooclock in order to know when to complete their tasks.
+More detailed comments are included in the code.